billhhh/MnasNet-pytorch-pretrained/README.md

 From the logs, we can see the model is underfitting, so I got rid of Dropout.

-Image input size is crop to 224 (I have tried size 299, but seems not working well).
+Image input size is crop to 224.

 More details about crops and data augmentation methods could refer my codes.